dcos/shakedown/README.md

 ## License

-Shakedown is licensed under the [Apache License, Version 2.0].
+Shakedown is licensed under the Apache License, Version 2.0.
 For additional information, see the [LICENSE](LICENSE) file included at the root of this repository.